 According to Article (10) of the Agreement, the parties shall jointly set annual targets for the management of marketing and advertisement and the marketing costs will be paid equally by the parties.

-The parties to this franchise agreement, without creating any partnership or sharing the loss and profit between themselves, are committed to taking appropriate measures and decisions to develop business activities and make a profit and focusing on achieving a common goal.
+The parties to this franchise agreement, without creating any partnership or sharing the loss and profit between themselves, are committed to taking appropriate measures and decisions to develop business activities and make profit by focusing on the achievement of a common goal.

-Since franchises vary widely depending on the type of business, industry, methods of operations, and other requirements, there is no standard form of franchise agreement upon which the parties involved in this particular type of business can use it frequently.
+Since franchises vary widely depending on the type of business, industry, methods of operations, and other requirements, there is no standard form of franchise agreement upon which the parties involved in a particular type of business could use it frequently.

-However, based on practical experiences that we achieved through working as a lawyer or business advisor in franchising, there are some key provisions outlined in some form or fashion in every franchise agreement.
+However, based on practical experiences that we achieved through working as a lawyer or business advisor in franchising, there are some key provisions outlined in some form or fashion of every franchise agreement.

 2. Territory and Location

 Under this condition, the geographical area in which the franchisee has an exclusive right is determined.
-Since the rights and obligations of the parties exist and last in the contract area, therefore, the definition of this area in the contract is of fundamental importance.
+Since the rights and obligations of the parties created and continued in the contract area, therefore, the definition of this area in the contract is of fundamental importance.
 To avoid further dispute between the parties, the territory and location are normally defined in the agreement:

 “TERRITORY” shall mean THE ISLAMIC REPUBLIC OF IRAN”